Ukraine sailors being trained in Scotland

 He said the ships were vital as there are many mines in the Black Sea.

-The deal to hand over two vessels in September is part of a deal made before the Russian invasion in February.
+The deal to hand over two vessels in September is part of an agreement made before the Russian invasion in February.

 The majority of the Ukrainian navy was overwhelmed by Russian forces early in the conflict